ovh/terraform-ovh-commons/journey/4-new-region-new-provider/README.md

 the [Hashicorp Terraform](https://terraform.io) tool with [OVH Public Cloud](https://www.ovh.com/world/public-cloud/instances/).
 Previously we created a Public Cloud instance to host a static blog based on [hugo](https://gohugo.io/getting-started/quick-start/) working with post-boot scripts.
 Now we'll go a bit futher adding TLS security and redondency accrose regions using Roud Robin DNS.
 We'll start our first high availability infrastructure.
 For that, we'll see:
-- how to generate a TLS certificat with terraform
+- how to generate a TLS certificate with terraform
 - how to manage two instances in two regions
 - how to live manage the DNS using the OVH provider in terraform in order to round robin DNS accros regions.